NicholasSterling/rust-async/src/chapter_1/closures.md

 While iterators are pretty straightforward both from a usage and an implementation standpoint, closures are anything but.
 In fact, I'd argue they're one of the most complex pieces of "standard" synchronous Rust.
-Their very expressive nature, thanks to a lot of magical sugar exposed by the compiler, make them a prime tool to push the type system into very complex corners, whether voluntarily.. or not.
+Their very expressive nature, thanks to a lot of magical sugar exposed by the compiler, makes them a prime tool to push the type system into very complex corners, whether voluntarily...or not.

-Closures also happen to be the cornerstone of any serious asynchronous codebase, where their incidental complexity tends to skyrocket as a multitude of issues specific to asynchronous & multi-threaded code join in on the party.
+Closures also happen to be the cornerstone of any serious asynchronous codebase, where their incidental complexity tends to skyrocket as a multitude of issues specific to asynchronous and multi-threaded code join the party.

 ### 1.2.a.
 A better `Bounds`

-We'll kick off this section by turning our `Bounds` filter into a filter of.. well, anything, really:
+We'll kick off this section by turning our `Bounds` filter into a filter of...well, anything, really:
 ```rust
 {{#include ../../examples/chapter_1/src/lib.rs:filter}}
 ```